 So, here there are – 38 ways to start loving yourself.
-I cannot promise you I’ve been through all of them (maybe around 80%).
+I cannot promise you I’ve been through all of them.

 I don’t want you to read self-help books.
 They will not make you feel better.
 They will show you the way you should feel, and that’s not helpful.
 You know how you should feel.
 You don’t need a book to tell you that.

 I have a list of 5 inspirational books for women you could check here.
-They bring tiers into my eyes, make me laugh and inspire me to dream.
-And believe me, the best “depression and loneliness”-free pill is to dream.
+They bring tears into my eyes, make me laugh and inspire me to dream.
+And believe me, the best “depression and loneliness”-the free pill is to dream.
 Be brave!
 Dream big!

 I remember how I would tuck myself in the bed and would spend the afternoon watching movies that were touching my soul.